WinhelpCGI - read windows help files from web browser

 Concept

 Windows Help files (extension .hlp) are help files intented for use with Microsoft Windows 3.1, 95, 98 and NT.
 A somewhat limited Version of the winhelp viewer is also available for the Apple Macintosh.
 The file format of those files has never been officially documented by Microsoft, however some programmers found out about it.
-Thus commercial software is available to convert Windows help files back to source code, to printable handbooks or to HTML.
+Thus commercial software is availabl to convert Windows help files back to source code, to printable handbooks or to HTML.

-WinHelpCGI is able to
+WinHelpCGI is able to:

 News